Transverse Extension of Partons in the Proton probed by Deeply Virtual Compton Scattering: Data analysis

-The selected events are required to have at least one reconstructed vertex inside the liquid-hydrogen target associated to an incoming muon, a single outgoing particle of the same charge, and exactly one ``neutral cluster'' detected above 4\,GeV, 5\,GeV or 10\,GeV in ECAL0, ECAL1, or ECAL2 respectively.
+The selected events are required to have at least one reconstructed vertex inside the liquid-hydrogen target associated with an incoming muon, a single outgoing particle of the same charge, a recoil proton candidate, and exactly one ``neutral cluster'' detected above 4\,GeV, 5\,GeV or 10\,GeV in ECAL0, ECAL1, or ECAL2 respectively.
 Here, neutral cluster specifies a cluster not associated to a charged particle.
 For ECAL0 any cluster is considered as neutral, as there are no tracking detectors in front.
 An outgoing charged particle that traverses more than 15 radiation lengths is considered to be a muon.
-The spectrometer information on incoming and scattered muons, as well as on position and energy measured for the neutral cluster, is used for a given event as prediction to compare with the kinematics of all track candidates that are found using the ToF system of the target recoil detector.
+The spectrometer information on incoming and scattered muons, as well as on position and energy measured for the neutral cluster, is used together with measured information from the time-of-flight system of the target-recoil detector.
+For a given event, the kinematics of all recoil proton candidates are compared with the corresponding predictions that are obtained using spectrometer information only.

 Exemplary results of this comparison are displayed in Fig.~\ref{fig:ex_vars} using two variables that characterize the kinematics of the recoiling target particle.
 Figure~\ref{fig:ex_vars}(a) shows the difference between the measured and the predicted azimuthal angle, $\Delta \Phi$, and Fig.~\ref{fig:ex_vars}(b) the difference between the measured and the predicted transverse momentum, $\Delta p_{\text{T}}$.
 Here, $\Phi$ and $p_{\text{T}}$ are given in the laboratory system.